RU09342-F18/lab-1-gpio-Caambodia/Button Blink/README.md

 In order to use a button, we also have to enable a pull-down/pull-up resistor.
 On the MSP430G2553, we run the line `P1REN |= BIT3`, which enables the pull-down resistor.
 Since the resistor is set as a pull-down resistor by running `P1OUT &= ~BIT3`, the bit is 0 by default and this line is not neccesary.
 However, on the MSP430F5529, a pull-up resistor is required on P4.7.
 In this case, we must run `P1OUT |= BIT7` to set the resistor as a pull-up.

 The `for` loop simply set j as the `P1IN & BIT3`, which means that we should only ever see `j` as a 0 or 8.
 Therefore, we can watch for when this switches and toggle the LED when the button is pressed.
-This code makes the button a momentary switch, which means that it will only activate the LED while the button is being pressed down.
+This code makes the button a momentary switch, which means that it will only activate the LED while the button is being pressed down. `P1IN & BIT1` is used instead on MSP430F5529.

 No input is needed for this code.
 It will run on its own without any interference.